-The NAM administers four national health policy fellowship and scholarship programs: the FDA Tobacco Regulatory Science Fellowship; the Distinguished Nurse Scholar-in-Residence; the NAM Fellowship; the Robert Wood Johnson Foundation Health Policy Fellows; NAM Scholars in Diagnostic Excellence, and two international fellowships: the International Health Policy Fellowship and the NAM-HKU Fellowship in Global Health Leadership.
+The NAM administers three national health policy fellowship and scholarship programs: the Distinguished Nurse Scholar-in-Residence; the NAM Fellowship; the Robert Wood Johnson Foundation Health Policy Fellows; NAM Scholars in Diagnostic Excellence, and two international fellowships: the International Health Policy Fellowship and the NAM-HKU Fellowship in Global Health Leadership.

 This joint NAS-NAM initiative launched in 2015 to inform decision-making related to recent advances in human genome-editing research.
 The initiative includes two international summits as well as a consensus study on the scientific underpinnings of human genome-editing technologies, their potential use in biomedical research and medicine, and the clinical, ethical, legal, and social implications of their use.